-KLUC is now run by Diane Shortland, with founder Keith Sharples as Musical Director.
+KLUC is now run by Diane Shortland, alongside founder Keith Sharples.

 Invaluable organisational input is also received from Peter Bortherton, Michelle Minns-Sykes, Tony Long and Roger Tate.